somiya-namdeo/SharePlate/README.md

 ### Food Safety & Urgency Assessment

-The food-safety workflow combines trained model inference with backend calculations and safety rules.
+The food-safety workflow combines trained model inference, backend calculations, and safety logic to evaluate information.

 **Purpose:** Assist the platform in evaluating whether donated food is suitable for redistribution and how urgently it should be handled.

 The workflow uses donation and environmental information to produce operational outputs related to:

-- safety
+- safety status
 - spoilage risk
 - urgency
-- remaining shelf life
+- remaining shelf-life information

 This capability is integrated into the real donation workflow.